kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 ### CRI Implementation Details

-We will need to add a `hostJob` field to the runtime spec.
+We will need to add a `hostProcess` field to the runtime spec.
 We can model this after the Linux pod security context and container security context that is a boolean that is set to `true` for privileged containers.
 References:

 - [LinuxSandboxSecurityConfig](https://github.com/kubernetes/cri-api/blob/master/pkg/apis/runtime/v1alpha2/api.proto#L293)
 - [LinuxSandboxSecurityContext](https://github.com/kubernetes/cri-api/blob/master/pkg/apis/runtime/v1alpha2/api.proto#L28)